 Most weather delays occur in May, June and July, and about one in six people can expect to be delayed, according to ABC News.
 The good news is that pilots can avoid thunderstorms, sometimes flying hundreds of miles to avoid them, and buffers are added to flight times to allow for circumnavigation, just in case.

 Many people assume that if you buy a budget holiday package or a discounted air ticket, you are buying something of poorer quality.
 This is not the case.
 Companies offer discounted flights and holiday packages when demand is low to try to increase their revenues during off-seasons.
-In fact, a discounted ticket or holiday could be superior to a higher-priced alternative.
+In fact, you could be getting a superior travel experience with a discount.

 "Budgeting often means making trade-offs between various factors, like price and quality," said Benjamin Glaser, features editor of DealNews.
 "But budget travel could even be more enjoyable in some instances: Visiting destinations during off-peak seasons means fewer crowds, better accommodations and maybe more interactions with locals.”

-Traveler's checks were popular for travel abroad before ATMs were so prolific, and you can get your money back if you lose them.
+Traveler's checks were a popular way to spend money abroad before ATMs were so prolific, and you can get your money back if you lose them.
 But they are also inconvenient.
 Typically, they can only be exchanged at a bank or a currency exchange at the airport, which is a pain if find yourself in the middle of the British countryside.
 An ID is required when cashing the checks, and carrying your passport or driver's license is an added risk.

 “Your bank probably has domestic and international partners that allow you to use their ATMs for low or no fees," said Glaser.
 "Stick to these bank ATMs and take out just enough cash as you need.
 Keep an eye on your statement.
 If any fraudulent activity appears, report it immediately.
 You are not responsible for any fraudulent charges.”

-A visitor’s visa for foreign travel can mean in-person application at the nearest embassy and interminable waiting.
-However, top destinations in the world now welcome travelers with eVisas — such as Australia, Cambodia, India, Kenya, Sri Lanka and Turkey.
+A visitor's visa for foreign travel can mean in-person application at the nearest embassy and interminable waiting.
+However, top destinations in the world — such as Australia, Cambodia, India, Kenya, Myanmar, Sri Lanka, Turkey and Uganda — now welcome travelers with eVisas.
 EVisas save time at airport arrivals; you simply use a different line at the airport immigration area.

 Customs and immigration halls can be congested.
-“This is especially true for India and Turkey," said Ivan Botero, online travel specialist for iVisa.com.
+“This is especially true for India and Turkey," said Ivan Botero, online travel specialist for passport and visa service iVisa.
 "We heard from a work colleague who arrived in India with an eVisa, but a few people from the group opted for a visa on arrival.
 Those with an eVisa cleared customs in less than 30 minutes, but the others waited for over two hours, and those on the bus had to wait for a few people who did not have their visas ready before arrival.”